Toddlers, tiaras -- and debt: the costs of child beauty pageants

 Still, Lee admits it can be easy to go overboard, even with the naturals.
 "I put my oldest in a pageant when she was a baby and didn't put much money into it," says Lee.
 "But after the first two, I lost my head.
 I needed to get her a bigger, better, more expensive dress and nearly put myself into debt.
 I almost did myself in -- and I make six figures!"

 To keep spending down, Poteat recommends parents swap dresses with other parents, and learn how to do their children's hair, makeup and spray tans.

 Lee also suggests buying pre-owned outfits on eBay or craigslist.
 "Don't get wrapped up in the glitz and glamour and feel you need to have the best," says Lee "You can do it without breaking the bank.
 There are tons of moms who are selling the dresses, and you can pay a third the cost as new."
 For coaches and classes, talk to other parents for guidance on whose fees are the most reasonable.

 Whatever you do, don't expect to make up the outlay in prizes.
 Tiaras and trophies are pretty, but their only value is sentimental, as cash awards rarely exceed $1,000.
 Many pageants do have sponsors, where the top three winners might get a gift card eligible for a free dress, but there are no guarantees your child will get that far.

 When the title is and isn't worth it

-Laura Rose, who grew up in Lawrenceville, Ga., competed in countless beauty pageants as a child and teen, and believes the financial sacrifice to her family was not worth the experience.
+Laura Rose, who grew up in Lawrenceville, Georgia, competed in countless beauty pageants as a child and teen, and believes the financial sacrifice to her family was not worth the experience.